DaandinhoPy94/ai-daily/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+You can also edit files directly in GitHub and commit your changes.

 **Use GitHub Codespaces**